Who Can Complete a COP3 form?

 How much is a capacity assessment for COP3?

 At Thornton & Lee we hate paying for things twice.
-Which is why if your legal or financial advisor has suggested a mental capacity assessment for a Lasting Power of Attorney, but during the assessment the mental capacity assessor concludes that unfortunately the donor lacks mental capacity to proceed with a Lasting Power of Attorney application, then Thornton & Lee will complete a COP3 mental capacity assessment to apply for a Deputyship Order instead at no additional charge.
+Which is why if your legal or financial advisor has suggested a mental capacity assessment for a Lasting Power of Attorney, but during the assessment, the mental capacity assessor concludes that unfortunately the donor lacks the mental capacity to proceed with a Lasting Power of Attorney application, then Thornton & Lee will complete a COP3 mental capacity assessment to apply for a Deputyship Order instead at no additional charge.
 Please see our fees for further information.

 The Impact of Digitising the Deputyship Application Process?

-A frequent frustration of those applying to become a Deputy to the Court of Protection is how long the process can take from start to completion which is when the Judge finally signs off the Order, with applications having regularly taken a year or more to complete.
+A frequent frustration of those applying to become a Deputy to the Court of Protection is how long the process can take from start to completion which is when the Judge finally signs off the Order.
+With applications having regularly taken a year or more to complete.
 Common complaints have also included lost paper forms adding further timely delays with the previous paper form application process.
-The legal industry have been waiting with baited breath for the Governments recently released new ‘online Deputy Application’ which had promised the goal of making a smoother and shorter process for those seeking to become a Deputy.
+The legal industry have been waiting with bated breath for the Governments recently released new ‘online Deputy Application’ which had promised the goal of making a smoother and shorter process for those seeking to become a Deputy.

-Part of the new digitalised Deputyship process also includes notifying the individual the Order is for, and three interested parties of the Order before the application is made, which is aimed at reducing wait periods for these notifications to have taken place which had previously occurred after the application had already been submitted to the Court of Protection.
 You can read more about applying to become a Deputy using the new online application on the Governments webpage here.
-Early reports from our legal colleagues seem to be improved efficiency and reduced time delays on Court Orders which is fantastic news.
+Early reports from our legal colleagues seem to have improved efficiency and reduced time delays on Court Orders which is fantastic news.
 However, don’t worry if you are a member of the public worrying about having to do an online Deputyship application, as for the time being the Court of Protection will still be accepting paper form applications too.